Investing in the Future of Every Single New Yorker: Providing our Older Residents with Safety, Comfort, and Security

-- Identify priority areas for sidewalk repair and better lighting informed by Age-friendly Neighborhood consultations and socio-demographic data (i.e. large concentrations of older people, people with mobility impairment, and falls prevalence)
+- Identifying priority areas for sidewalk repair and better lighting informed by age-friendly neighborhood consultations and socio-demographic data (e.g. large concentrations of older people, people with mobility impairment, and falls prevalence);

-- Increase public seating, including bus shelters with seating, prioritizing neighborhoods with large concentrations of people with ambulatory difficulty
+- Increasing public seating, including bus shelters with seating and prioritizing neighborhoods with large concentrations of people with ambulatory difficulty;

-- Assess disparities in implementation of Safe Streets for Seniors and expand number of Senior Pedestrian Focus Areas
+- Assessing disparities in implementation of Safe Streets for Seniors and expanding the number of Senior Pedestrian Focus Areas; and

-- Resolve conflicts between pedestrians and cyclists through street design, public information campaigns regarding etiquette and laws, and increased enforcement, while recognizing equity implications of greater enforcement
+- Resolving conflicts between pedestrians and cyclists through street design, public information campaigns regarding etiquette and laws, and increased enforcement, while recognizing equity implications of greater enforcement.

 Invest in accessibility

 At the same time, we will partner with the private sector to provide an alternative for riders who use wheelchairs.
 The New York City Taxi and Limousine Commission (TLC) has been increasing the number of wheelchair accessible vehicles in its fleet, with a goal to reach 50% of accessible yellow taxis.
-To increase accessibility in the for-hire vehicle sector (services like Uber and Lyft), the TLC recently enacted rules that require that companies dispatch a minimum percentage of their annual trips, increasing each year, to wheelchair accessible vehicles.
+To increase accessibility in the for-hire vehicle sector, the TLC recently enacted rules that require that companies dispatch a minimum percentage of their annual trips, increasing each year, to wheelchair accessible vehicles.
 As of 2019, there were 500 accessible for-hire vehicles in New York City.
 This number will be monitored and the minimum percentage of required accessible vehicles will be increased.
-The Donovan administration will:
+A Donovan administration will:

-- Improve accessibility by investing in: Braille signage, auto-gates (instead of heavy, hand-operated emergency exit gates), tactile strips at platform edge, replacing faulty elevators
+- Improve accessibility by investing in braille signage, auto-gates (instead of heavy, hand-operated emergency exit gates), and tactile strips at platform edge, and by replacing faulty elevators;

-- Create flexible transit services that can accommodate some mobility-impaired riders at less cost than paratransit (including “feeder” paratransit, on-demand services and route deviation)
+- Create flexible transit services that can accommodate some mobility-impaired riders at less cost than paratransit (including “feeder” paratransit, on-demand services and route deviation); and

-- Reform Access-a-Ride: expand or improve on-demand pilot, introduce contract incentives for improved performance
+- Reform Access-a-Ride by expanding or improving on-demand pilot and introducing contract incentives for improved performance.